 It might be something of a wild card, but this PRS offers a lot of what Les Paul style guitar shoppers want, including a single cut mahogany body, fat humbucker pickups, and a set neck.
 The fact that it offers a finish comparable to many Gibsons is just the icing on the cake.

-Inside the box we found that the guitar was cocooned in a really nice backpack style gig bag.
-It had plush padding, and nice PRS SE branding on the outside.
-Especially as we weren’t expecting a case of any description, it was a pleasant surprise to get one.
+Inside the box, we found the guitar was cocooned in a really nice backpack-style gig bag.
+It had plush padding and nice PRS SE branding on the outside.
+Especially since we weren’t expecting a case of any description, it was a pleasant surprise to get one.

 When we removed the guitar from the case, we found ourselves impressed at the quality of the finish.
 If there’s one thing that PRS does an outstanding job on, it’s colors and finishes, even on their import models.
 The color was called Tobacco Sunburst, but despite the similarity to the name of the Epiphone Les Paul Jr, it was a much brighter finish.

 The pickups were a matched pair of PRS 245 S humbuckers, and we liked them very much.
-We got glassy cleans on the bridge pickup with a low gain setting on the amp, and in the bridge position we got some rich bluesy tones, with tight mids and a lot of punch when pushed hard.
-The one position we didn’t much care for was the middle – we found that tones seemed a little washed out at this setting, losing some of the focus we found in abundance at the bridge and neck positions.
+We got glassy cleans on the bridge pickup with a low gain setting on the amp.
+In the bridge position, we got some rich bluesy tones, with tight mids and a lot of punch when pushed hard.
+The one position we didn’t much care for was the middle.
+We found that tones seemed a little washed out at this setting, losing some of the focus we found in abundance at the bridge and neck positions.

-How To Buy The Best Les Paul Style Guitar For You
+How to Choose The Right Guitar For You

-When shopping for a Les Paul Style guitar, there’s a few things to be aware of if you’re not overly familiar with these instruments.
+When shopping for a Les Paul-style guitar, there are a few things to be aware of if you’re not overly familiar with these instruments.
 Keep reading to learn a little more about what to look for.

 Body Shape

-While there are double cut Les Pauls available, the classic shape is the single cut.
-This cutaway gives access to the upper frets, and because the upper bout is still whole, there is more mass to the body, which results in greater sustain and resonance.
+While there are double-cut Les Pauls available, the classic shape is the single cut.
+This cutaway gives access to the upper frets and, because the upper bout is still whole, there is more mass to the body, resulting in greater sustain and resonance.

 Set Neck

-With a few exceptions, Les Paul style guitars will almost always have a set neck, that is, a neck glued into the locket, rather than bolted on to the body.
-It is said that this improves the overall strength of the guitar, and allows more of the vibration to pass from the strings into the body, resulting in better sustain.
-There are some models with bolt on necks, but they do tend to be the more affordable, beginner oriented guitars.
+With a few exceptions, Les Paul-style guitars will almost always have a set neck.
+That is, a neck glued into the locket rather than bolted onto the body.
+It is said this improves the overall strength of the guitar and allows more of the vibration to pass from the strings into the body, resulting in better sustain.
+There are some models with bolt-on necks, but they do tend to be the more affordable, beginner-oriented guitars.

 Pickups